-Asheville Brain Training Makes a Difference for a student with ADHD in the Classroom
+Asheville Brain Training made a difference for a student with ADHD in my classroom.

 When we ask kids what they like most about Neurofeedback, they say it helps them make friends.

 Children with ADHD have trouble functioning at home and in school and can have difficulty making and keeping friends.